Sky TV set to snare All Blacks, Super Rugby rights until 2025 via massive $400 million bid

 The pay-TV operator will ask shareholders next week for permission to pursue the Sanzaar rugby broadcasting rights - that end late next year - which will exceed more than half its market capitalisation.

 Sky canned its dividend payments this year to help build a war chest to outbid increasingly competitive rivals for premium sports rights.
-The new management team - headed by Stewart - see rugby as a linchpin in preserving its future, and this year bought online rugby platform RugbyPass for up to US$40m in cash and shares.
+The new management team - headed by Martin Stewart - see rugby as a linchpin in preserving its future, and this year bought online rugby platform RugbyPass for up to US$40m in cash and shares.

 Morningstar Research analyst Brian Han said in a note that yesterday's loss of the domestic cricket rights highlighted Spark's aggression in pursuing premium sports broadcasting rights.